 Guest in a Teams call?
 Still covered.

-Convo works invisibly on any Teams meeting — no license required.
+Convo works invisibly on any Teams meeting — no license, no admin permission, no bot.

 Download for Mac